David-Durst/csknow/theory/data_issues.md

       4. 270 - looking from ct spawn to t spawn
       5. 360 - looking from B to A
       5. continues for all periods of 360 degrees

+1. I'm tired of writing a csv parser for every project.
+Steps are
+    1. multithread
+    2. read twice - once to figure out size, then again to insert
+    3. mmap files for each read for fast access - side benefit is this hits page cache on reruns so things stay in memory

+1. GOTV appears as an entry in the spotted files.
+It would be nice to have a data filtering stage in pipeline so I don't have to skip this row in queeries.